GoogleCloudPlatform/cloud-code-vscode/TODO/4_debugging.md

 * Open the application in VSCode.

 * Open `launch.json` (more instructions on this [here](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations)) and use autocomplete to add the corresponding language debug configuration.
-For example, for Node.js, this would be `KubeCode Debug: Launch (Node.js)` or `KubeCode Debug: Attach (Node.js)`.
+For example, for Node.js, this would be `Cloud Code Debug: Launch (Node.js)` or `Cloud Code Debug: Attach (Node.js)`.

 * Edit attributes like `podSelector` and `debugPort` to your likings (see [configuration attributes](#configuration-attributes)).